streamnative/apache-pulsar-grafana-dashboard/README.md

 docker run -p 9090:9090 -v /tmp/standalone.prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 ```

-After successfully running the prometheus, you should be able to access http://localhost:9090/targets
-to see prometheus detecting all pulsar components.
-A successful screenshot is shown as below:
+After running the prometheus successfully, you have access to http://localhost:9090/targets, where you can see prometheus detecting all pulsar components, shown as follows.

 ![](images/prometheus-targets.png?raw=true)

 #### Start Grafana Dashbard

-Till now, you have a Pulsar standalone and a Prometheus server connecting to the Pulsar standalone.
-Now, let's start the Grafana Dashboard.
+When you have a Pulsar standalone and a Prometheus server connecting to the Pulsar standalone, you can start with the Grafana Dashboard.

 ```bash
 export PULSAR_PROMETHEUS_URL=http://$(ifconfig | grep "inet " | grep -v 127.0.0.1 | awk '{ print $2 }'):9090